ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

 ### Configure your database access

-This plugin reads connection properties from the `application.conf` and gives you an easy access to the connected database.
+This module reads the connection properties from the `application.conf` and gives you an easy access to the connected database.

 You can use the URI syntax to point to your MongoDB: